nickolat/LLMRec_reproducibility/README.md

 # How Powerful are LLMs to Support Multimodal Recommendation?
 A Reproducibility Study of LLMRec

-This repository contains reproducibility and benchmarking codes for the [LLMRec paper](https://doi.org/10.1145/3616855.3635853).
+This repository contains reproducibility and benchmarking codes from the paper "How Powerful are LLMs to Support Multimodal Recommendation?
+A Reproducibility Study of LLMRec", accepted at the 19th ACM Conference on Recommender Systems ([RecSys 2025](https://recsys.acm.org/recsys25/)).

 -----------

 ## Datasets

-The anonymous data storage is available [here](https://drive.google.com/file/d/1ktu5GOBoL0uUrdM70EQVXHZpMc3LRctB/view?usp=sharing).
+The data storage is available [here](https://drive.google.com/file/d/1ktu5GOBoL0uUrdM70EQVXHZpMc3LRctB/view?usp=sharing).

 `Netflix` [Original Split]: For replicability, dataset is available in [LLMRec GitHub repository](https://github.com/HKUDS/LLMRec.git).
 For reproducibility, check the [data storage](https://drive.google.com/file/d/1ktu5GOBoL0uUrdM70EQVXHZpMc3LRctB/view?usp=sharing) (Files contained in ./data/Netflix/Train_Test have been created following the authors' pipeline).